Woody2357/2022-Summer-Course/README.md

 # 2022-Summer-Course
-This is a repository of the supplementary implementation for the 2022 summer course 'Mathematical Theory and Applications of Deep Learning', taught by Professor Haizhao Yang at Tianyuan Mathematical Center in Central China
+This is a repository of the supplementary implementation for the 2022 summer course 'Mathematical Theory and Applications of Deep Learning', taught by Professor Haizhao Yang at Tianyuan Mathematical Center in Central China (TMCC)